-I was on track to be a doctor.
-Until a film festival flyer outside the cadaver lab sparked my comatose creativity.
-I made a crappy dramatic short about love and death (super original, I know) but the packed auditorium of college kids CRIED.
+I was originally on track to be a doctor.
+Until a film festival flyer outside the University cadaver lab sparked my creativity.
+I made a super original dramatic short about love and death.
+The film had its flaws, but the packed auditorium of college kids didn’t seem to mind.
+At one point, there were sniffles in the audience!
 I was dumbstruck.
-And hooked.
+And immediately hooked.

 So I got to work.
 And got rejected.
-But I devoured the film knowledge and on set experiences, continually thirsting for more.
-Boldness and persistence landed me on the set of Bones, shadowing the director of photography.
+Many, many times.
+But I devoured as much film knowledge and on-set experiences, continually thirsting for more.
+Boldness and persistence landed me on the set of the TV show BONES, shadowing the director of photography.
 I asked him for advice on working my way up the seemingly never-ending ladder that was filmmaking.
 His simple answer was pivotal—

 "Don’t climb the ladder.
 Do something on your own and make Hollywood want YOU."

-So I did.
+Damn, it hit hard.
 I went home to a small town in Utah and started creating.
 Short films about flying cats, dancing stormtroopers, real life Fruit Ninjas.
 I sucked up my insecurities and finally put my music out into the world too.
 I wanted to tell stories, create characters.
-Most of all, I wanted to make the audience feel something.
+Ultimately, I wanted to make the audience feel something.

 The videos went viral.
 One after another.
-Before long, I had over 1 BILLION views across social media, 1.8 MILLION subscribers on YouTube.
-My music landed on the iTunes Pop & Hip Hop Charts on numerous occasions.
+Before long, I had over a billion views across my films and over a million subscribers who wanted more.
+My original music was even landing on the iTunes Pop & Hip Hop Charts.
 I started working with major brands like Ford, Coca-Cola, Samsung, Budweiser, Oreo.
 I was making videos with The Rock, Ryan Seacrest, Wiz Khalifa, Kerri Walsh.

 CONTACT SCOTT